danlooo/dggs-data-spec/dggs-data-spec.md

 The coordinate conversion SHOULD be compact in the positional array space, i.e. there SHOULD be (almost) no skipped array position.
 Coordinate conversion function MUST be compatible with the selected GridSystem.

+The last step of the coordinate conversion sequence MAY be an array of linear coordinate conversions.
+This MUST be modelled using an additional array coordinate dimension.
+For example, there are 2 intuitive array coordinate grids using DGGRID Q2DI on a ISEA4T grid resulting in array coordinates (quad_n, quad_i, quad_j, tiangle_grid), because there are two triangles forming a quad.

 Example with one step of grids produced by DGGRID:

 ```json